 The Municipal Code is the compilation of laws passed by City Council, governing allowable activities within the city limits of Marysville.
 Violations of the Municipal Code carry fines and/or imprisonment.
 The Municipal Code also contains the city Charter passed by voters of Marysville.

 Marysville Administrative Code

 The Administrative Code is the compilation of policies and procedures governing how city officials and employees are expected to conduct the business of the City.
 Violations of the Administrative Code do not carry fines or imprisonment, but may result in disciplinary action and other sanctions.

-The City of Marysville has a Public Records Request policy.
-It states that all requests for information must be sent by mail through the United States Postal Service, by courier, or presented in person to the City Clerk's office.
-Oral requests may also be made in person at the City Clerk's office.
-Any requests sent by electronic means, including e-mail, fax or texting, will not be considered valid requests.
-If a Public Records Request is received by electronic means, City staff will notify the sender of the policy and ask that a valid request be sent following one of the accepted means.
+The City of Marysville has a Public Records Requests Policy.
+It states that all Public Records Requests or requests for information must be sent through the United States Postal Service (by mail), by courier, or dropped off in-person at the City Clerk’s Office.
+Oral requests may also be made in-person at the City Clerk’s Office.
+Any requests that are sent by electronic means, such as e-mail, FAX or texting will not be considered a valid notice.

 All Public Records Requests and requests for information should be addressed to: Marysville City Hall, Attn: City Clerk, P.O.
 Box 150, Marysville, CA 95901

 If requests are dropped off in person, the physical address for Marysville City Hall is 526 “C” Street, Marysville, California.
 The City Clerk’s Office is located on the left, when you enter through the double doors facing “C” Street.